9 Practical Tips to Save Energy and Reduce Your Bills

 Solar Thermal is a type of solar panel that uses the sun’s energy to heat up water to use in your home.
 Being very simple to maintain, enjoying a long lifespan and producing no emissions, they are environmentally friendly.
 Having a solar thermal system installed can also add to the value of your home.

-Having work done on your home to install these measures and make it more energy efficient can be expensive.
 Visit the government-endorsed Simple Energy Advice website for details of grants that could cover some if not all of the costs for improvements.

 If you’re ready to take action and investigate cost saving measures then contact Macgas to talk about your options.